-Throughout the trip Kes was our tour-guide extraordinaire, leading us not only to the famous, “must see” attractions, but also little-known gems which enriched our holiday.
+Throughout the trip my sister was our tour-guide extraordinaire, leading us not only to the famous, “must see” attractions, but also little-known gems which enriched our holiday.

 Along the way we stayed in a mix of hotels, B&B’s and self catering holiday homes.
 We quickly found the benefit of a self drive tour, as opposed to an organised tour, was the flexibility.
 A quick refreshment break in a little village could turn into a couple of hours browsing through cobblestone lanes, and quaint ancient buildings, while if a planned stop failed to impress we could just move on.

 Munich to Freiburg